AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 The xD, xE, x6 and x8 sub-families lack an USB peripheral, hence they do not communicate over USB at all.
 The xB and xC sub-families do have an USB and are supported.

+## 5 Joker64 MCU compatibility list

+### 5.1 How to check if an MCU is supported by the Joker64 template
+- It is available in a 64-pin version, in LQFP-64 package which package code is "R";
+- There is an I2C peripheral on pins 42 and 43;
+- There is an SPI peripheral on pins 26 through 28;
+- There is a PWM (timer) peripheral on pin 15 (avoid using timer TIM2 as it is used by ChibiOS for the OS tick);
+- There is an USB peripheral on pins 32 and 33;
+- The BOOT0 is at pin 44 and nRST at pin 7;
+- For those units that have BOOT1, it's located at pin 20;
+- For those units that do not have an internal RC oscillator, the oscillator crystal pins are 5 and 6;
+- For those units that need a capacitor for the voltage regulators, the VCAP pin is located at pin 22;
+- There are VDD and VSS (digital power and digital ground) at pins 23/24, 35/36, 47/48
+- There are VDDA and VSSA (analog power and analog ground) at pins 8 and 9;
+- There is a VBAT battery sense at pin 1;
+- There are USB D+ and D- at pins 33 and 32 respectively;

+Additionally, one must also make sure that all the power pins check.
+The MCUs compatible have VDD and VSS pins at pins 23/24, 35/36, 47/48; analog voltage reference pins are 8 and 9.
+Pins 1 is used as a battery voltage sensing and should be connected to VDD.

 # References